raffmont/parsl/docs/userguide/joins.rst

-This impedes compositionality: this code could not be placed into a function and (for example) run inside another for loop that loops over multiple datasets: the function would block each time waiting for sensor list generation, rather than processing each data set's sensor list generations concurrently.
+This impedes compositionality: this code could not be placed into a function and (for example) run inside another for loop that loops over multiple datasets: the function would block each time waiting for sensor list generation, rather than processing each dataset's sensor list generations concurrently.

 Anything that blocks the execution thread on future completion (for example, `.result()`